jwalton/rust-book-abridged/docs/ch09-error-handling.md

 }
 ```

-`expect` is generally preferred over `unwrap`, as it gives more information about what went wrong and the assumptions that were made for not dealing with this error.
+`expect` is generally preferred over `unwrap`, as it gives more information about what went wrong and gives you a chance to explicitly document the assumptions that were made when you decided to panic here.

 ### Propagating Errors

 Often if an error occurs in a function, we don't want to handle the error ourselves but propagate the error to the function's caller.
 If you're coming to Rust from Go, you've no doubt written `if err != nil { return err }` many times in your career.
+In most other languages, when we throw an exception, we're used to it traveling up the stack to the closest `catch`.

 Here's a very verbose example of a function that reads a username from a file.
 If the file can't be read, we don't want `read_username_from_file` to panic, but we also don't know how to handle the error here.
 We want to return the error back to the caller so the caller can decide what to do about the fact that we can't find the username: